 Why McLanahan Dewatering Screens

 McLanahan Dewatering Screens are based on the original Velco Dewatering Screens that were developed for use in mineral processing plants in the mid-1970s and are now the predominant dewatering device for granular materials.
 McLanahan enhanced this design using a crossbeam structure that makes the machine more robust and easier to maintain.
-McLanahan Dewatering Screens are designed for minimal maintenance, with no cutting or welding required.
+McLanahan Dewatering Screens are designed for minimal maintenance.
+The bolt-together design allows for component replacement without cutting or welding.
 They require little operator training when installed and produce minimal noise.

 Another improvement from the original design, McLanahan engineered its screen media for heavy-duty applications.
 This media features longitudinal stringers for full-length support.
 Tight tolerance, full-length urethane-to-urethane engagement virtually eliminates the entry of the process material at screen section interfaces, preventing troublesome wear points that can occur when using pin-and-sleeve and multi-point supported media.